Google's eerily human phone bot is ready for the real world

 What are the ethics of making people think they're talking to a real person?
 Do services like Duplex need permission from the person on the other end before recording the call?
 And just how high a tolerance do people have for something that could be used for creepy, even criminal pursuits, in different hands?

 Google has tried to address the criticisms.
-Duplex now introduces itself (it now calls itself a "booking service," which some may assume is a human) and declares it's recording the call.
+Duplex now calls itself a "automated booking service," which some may assume is a human, and declares it's recording the call.
 Many states, including California, require everyone on the line to give consent before recording.
 If businesses are uncomfortable with the concept, they can opt out of receiving Duplex calls.

 Scott Huffman, the VP of engineering for Google Assistant, conceded that the demo at I/O in May "maybe made it look a little too polished."
 That's because Pichai tends to focus on Google's grand visions for the future, Huffman said.